• Home

 Uses of a Line Graph

 • A Line Diagram is one of the many types of charts and graphs that are incredibly easy to read and interpret.
-Use it to make your data story irresistible if your goal is to show trends or compare metrics.
+Use it to make your data story irresistible if your goal is to show insights or compare metrics.

 4. Area Chart